Understanding Labor and Delivery Complications -- the Basics

 Umbilical Cord Compression

 Because the fetus moves and kicks inside the uterus, the umbilical cord can wrap and unwrap itself around the baby many times throughout pregnancy.
-While there are "cord accidents" in which the cord gets twisted around and harms the baby, this is extremely rare and usually can't be prevented.
+While there are "cord accidents" in which the cord gets twisted around and harms the baby, this is extremely rare and can't be prevented.

 Sometimes the umbilical cord gets stretched and compressed during labor, leading to a brief decrease in blood flow to the fetus.
 This can cause sudden, short drops in fetal heart rate, called variable decelerations, which are usually picked up by monitors during labor.
 Cord compression happens in about one in 10 deliveries.
 In most cases, these heart rate changes are of no major concern, and the birth proceeds normally.
 But a C-section may be necessary if the baby's heart rate worsens or the baby shows other signs of distress.